According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 7.

 - An individual goes through different changes during the onset of puberty.

 - It differs in males and females, also the extent of these changes is different in each person.

 - Each individual goes through changes like increase in height, change in body shape, change in voice, development of sex organs, mental, intellectual and emotional maturity.

 Secondary sexual characteristics

 These are external, visible characteristics that develop in boys and girls after puberty, help to distinguish the two sexes and are not directly involved in reproduction.
-Few of them are as follows.
+A few of them are as follows.

 - The growth of facial hair.

 - The growth of body hair, including underarm, abdomen, chest hair and pubic hair.

 - Chest and shoulders widen and body becomes muscular

 - Skin becomes more rough and porous, secretion of sweat glands and sebaceous glands increase

 - Larynx (Adam’s apple)/voice box protrudes out and voice becomes deep and husk.